osamakawish/Z/Documentation/2 Design/_Design.md

 The z-index in M works like this:

-***If a sibling element has a higher z-index, it and its child items will overlap the element with the lower z-index, as well as all its child elements.***
+***If a sibling element has a higher z-index, it will overlap the element with the lower z-index, as well as all its child elements.***

 The z-index is set as follows: